Summer Day Camp

 Summer Day Camp logo with icons of summer activities

 Looking for something fun & engaging for your child?
-Day camp is available during school holidays and throughout the summer for children ages 4 to 12 years old.
+Day camp is available throughout the summer for children ages 4 to 12 years old.
 Here are some of the benefits:

 ✔ Walking excursions to playgrounds, trails and parks ✔ Age-appropriate activities & crafts

-✔ Physical activities, including sports and cooperative games ✔ Swimming ✔ Spirit Days and special events ✔ Science and educational activities ✔ Nut-allergy sensitive environment
+✔ Physical activities, including sports and cooperative games ✔ Swimming at the beach and pool ✔ Spirit Days and special events ✔ Science and educational activities ✔ Nut-allergy sensitive environment

 ✔ Sun safety ✔ Municipal subsidy program available